CheyenneMDavid/ForagingLink-API/README.md

 Course_Registrations application, but instead decided upon using the django-phonenumber-field package which uses Google's phonenumbers library.
 This library, handles the validation and formatting of phone numbers based on regional standards.
 In this case, the region is set to ["GB" (ISO 3166-1 alpha-2 code)](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#GB).
 This covered validation of both landlines and mobile number without the overly complex lines of code that REGEX would have created.

 ### Email Validation

-Email validation for the CourseRegistration application is done using Django’s EmailValidator.
-It ensures the email inputed follows the expected format of an email address.
-The max_length is set to 254 characters, ensuring compatibility with most systems when handling email addresses.
-Validation takes place at the model level, ensuring the email is properly formatted before it's saved to the database.

-This project uses Django’s built-in EmailValidator for checking email fields.
-It ensures email addresses follow a valid format (e.g. `user@example.com`) and enforces character lengths consistent with RFC 5321.

-Advanced validation features such as:

-- Domain existence checks

-- MX record lookups

-- Third-party services

-are not implemented at this stage.

-### Email Validation